openzipkin/zipkin/zipkin-storage/elasticsearch/README.md

 It is recommended instead to use [Elastic Curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/about.html) to remove indices older than the point you are interested in.

+Zipkin's timestamps are in epoch microseconds, which is not a supported date type in Elasticsearch.
+In consideration of tools like like Kibana, this component adds "timestamp_millis" when writing spans.
+This is mapped to the Elasticsearch date type, so can be used to any date-based queries.

 `zipkin.storage.elasticsearch.ElasticsearchStorage.Builder` includes defaults
 that will operate against a local Elasticsearch installation.